4 Genuine Examples of Good Customer Service

 ● To deliver impeccable customer service, commit completely to it.

 While every company has its own strategy, these examples of good customer service all have one thing in common: It’s part of who they are.
 Amazon is committed to having a customer-centric culture that includes everyone from the CEO to the call-center employees.
 For Apple, hiring fans of the brand ensures customer service is helmed by people who truly care about the company, the products, and the customers.
-Spotify injects fun into the customer experience while keeping customer service personalized.
+Spotify injects fun into the customer experience while keeping customer service personalised.
 Finally, and perhaps most importantly, Captain Train proves that small companies can commit to excellent customer service just as well as larger businesses.

 These companies prove that great customer service isn’t something a company tacks on to normal business operations.
 Great customer service is modus operandi.
 And it’s something every company can do.